Nucleoprotein/OneTweakNG/README.md

 # Other notes
 * This is currently not compatible with GeDoSaTo.
 * I strongly recommend forcing anisotropic filtering on your GPU driver to improve the quality of the textures.
+* Using"Maximum Performance" power management in the GPU driver can also help keeping the frame rate smooth.